anthonybeckett/c-sharp-notes/README.md

 ### 2. DKIM (DomainKeys Identified Mail)

-**Purpose:** Ensures your email content hasn’t been altered and really came from your domain.
+**Purpose:** Ensures your email content hasn't been altered and really came from your domain.

 **How it works:**
 - When you send an email, your mail server adds a **DKIM signature** (a cryptographic hash of the email) using a **private key**.